tscode/tood/README.md

 $ td do email
 $ td do !
 $ td do '"colleague X"'
+$ td do +word and email and ! and '"colleague X"'

 # If your selection matches multiple entries, td by default asks
-# if you are serious about it
+# if you are serious about your choice
 $ td do 1..2
 You are about to mark 2 entries as done.
 Proceed?
 [Y/n] n
 info: action aborted